NatWeiss/RapidGame/README.md

  3. Viewport setup
  4. Multiple scenes
  5. Sprites
+ 6. Custom TTF fonts
- 6. Sound
+ 7. Sound
- 7. Music
+ 8. Music
- 8. Physics
+ 9. Physics
- 9. Simple asychronous game servers (HTML5-based platforms)
+ 10. HTTP / Socket.io game servers (HTML5-based platforms)

 The project creator makes a copy of one of the templates, does a search and replace on the game title & package name, then installs any required modules.
 Viola.
 Your own rapidly-created game ready to go with scenes, sprites, physics, etc.